pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 Sections are obtained from a notification log using Python's "square brackets" sequence index syntax.
 The key is a section ID.
-A special section ID called "current" can be used to obtain a section which contains the latest notification.
+A special section ID called "current" can be used to obtain a section which contains the latest notification (see examples below).

 Each section contains a limited number items, the size is fixed by the notification log's ``section_size`` constructor argument.
 When